cmfunderburk/vmt-dev/README.md

 The project is under active development, with a focus on expanding the library of protocols and economic models available for comparative analysis.

-## Core Concepts

-The simulation is built on a few key ideas:

-- **Protocol-Driven Architecture**: The "rules of the game" are defined by swappable protocols for **Search** (how agents find partners), **Matching** (how pairs form), and **Bargaining** (how they agree on a trade).
-This architecture is central to the project's goal of enabling systematic comparison of different market structures.
-- **Pure Barter Economy**: The simulation currently models a pure barter economy where agents directly exchange goods.
-A robust monetary system is a high-priority feature planned for future development.
-- **Agent Coordination**: Agents use sophisticated strategies to coordinate.
-This includes a **resource claiming** system to avoid inefficient clustering and a **trade pairing** system where agents can form committed partnerships before negotiating.
-- **Data-Rich Simulation**: Every detail of the simulation is captured in a comprehensive **SQLite telemetry database**.
-An interactive log viewer allows for deep analysis of agent states, decisions, trades, and economic aggregates over time.

-## Key Features

-- **Pure Barter System**: A foundational barter economy serves as the baseline for all analysis.
-- **Pluggable Protocols**: A modular protocol system for Search, Matching, and Bargaining.
-- **Diverse Utility Functions**: Includes CES, Linear, Quadratic, Stone-Geary, and Translog utility models.
-- **Advanced Agent Coordination**: Features resource claiming and a three-pass trade pairing system.
-- **Rich Visualization**: A Pygame-based renderer with smart agent co-location, target arrows for visualizing agent intent, and data overlays.
-- **Comprehensive Telemetry**: All simulation data is logged to a SQLite database for deep analysis.
-- **Interactive Log Viewer**: A powerful GUI tool to scrub through simulation history, inspect agent states, and export data.
-- **Deterministic & Reproducible**: Simulations are fully deterministic for reproducible research.

 ## Installation

 ```bash